ayushwattal/PDF-ChatGpt/README.md

 # PDF-ChatGpt

-The PDF Chatbot is an application that allows users to interact with a chatbot and upload PDF files for preview.
+The PDF Chatbot is an application that allows users to upload PDF files and interact with pdf using a chatbot.
 Users can ask questions or provide input, and the chatbot will generate responses based on the provided information.

 ## Technologies Used